sebelga/gstore-node/README.md

 BlogPost.deleteAll(['Grandpa', 1234, 'Dad', 'keyname'], 'com.new-domain.dev', function(err) {...})
 ```

-## Hooks
+## Middelware (Hooks)
-Hooks are functions you decide to run right before or right after a specific action on an entity.
+Middelwares or 'Hooks' are functions that are executed right before or right after a specific action on an entity.
 For now, hooks are available for the following actions:
 - save (are also executed when doing an **update()**)
 - delete